-As a watercolour artist, the watercolour paper you use must have certain features that will improve your artwork.
-Your paper must resist repeated washes, non-yellowing, of adequate weight, and constant texture.
-When confronted with such a vast selection of papers, it might not be easy, particularly for novices, to choose just one.
+As a watercolour artist, the paper you use must have certain features that will improve your artwork.
+Your paper must resist repeated washes, be non-yellowing, be of adequate weight, and have constant texture.
+When confronted with such a vast selection of papers, it might be challenging, particularly for novices, to choose just one.
 Here we have prepared a resource for artists who want to learn more about watercolour sheets to select the optimal surface.

 Types of Watercolour Paper Surfaces

 Choosing a surface type may be one of the first options you find when picking watercolour paper.
-Hot-pressed watercolour paper is the smoothest and is ideal for painters who want to represent their themes in precise detail.
+Hot-pressed watercolour paper is the smoothest and ideal for painters who want to represent their themes accurately.
 This paper is popular among artists and designers because of its reproduction-friendly flat finish.
-Cold Pressed paper has a surface with a medium texture preferred by novices because it is suitable for many methods and applications.
+Cold Pressed paper has a surface with a medium texture, preferred by novices because it is suitable for many methods and applications.
 As its name suggests, rough is the most textured watercolour paper.
 If you wish to maximize the granulation of your watercolour paints, the deep holes in the paper are ideal.
 This strongly textured paper is suitable for watercolour painters with a free technique.

-You will have an option about the weight of paper you desire to paint on.
-Typically, paper is measured in pounds or grams per square meter (gsm).
+You will have an option about the weight of the paper you want to paint on.
+Paper is typically measured in pounds or grams per square meter (gsm).
 Lightweight papers are less expensive but must be stretched before use (you can find out more about paper stretching below).
-Heavyweight papers may withstand numerous washing items and should not need to be stretched unless large quantities of water are used.
+Heavyweight papers may withstand numerous washing items and should only be stretched if large quantities of water are used.
 Generally, any paper under 200 pounds/425 grams must be stretched.

 You must also choose the material of the watercolour sheet from which you would want your paper to be manufactured.
 Typically, watercolour papers are fabricated from either cotton or wood pulp.
 100% cotton papers are of professional grade and are regarded as the ideal surface for painting.
 Cotton provides unparalleled strength and assures that your creation will endure the test of time.

-When perusing our selection, you may also note that some papers are classified as "mould created"; this refers to papers manufactured using a Cylinder Mould Machine. mould-made papers are sought after by artists because of their greater weight, spectacular watermarks, and higher surface durability.
+When perusing our selection, you may also note that some papers are classified as "mold created"; this refers to papers manufactured using a Cylinder Mould Machine.
+Mold-made papers are sought after by artists because of their greater weight, spectacular watermarks, and higher surface durability.
 Other papers may be machine-made, with a single sheet produced on a wire belt.
-These paper forms lack a deckled edge and are less sturdy than mould-made papers.
+These paper forms need a deckled edge and are more sturdy than mold-made ones.
 Additionally, the texture of machine-made paper will be more consistent.